bacionejs/stuff/README.md

 ### 💡 Notes

-- The viewer uses a regular expression to extract title, year, and author from each game's `description`.
-- Entries without a standard format may not appear.
-- No build tools or external dependencies — just plain HTML and JavaScript.
 - ⚠️ The viewer relies on a fragile regular expression to extract game metadata from `description` fields.
 If the format isn't consistent (`Title - Year by Author`), the game will be skipped.

 The pattern used is: